awsdocs/aws-single-sign-on-user-guide/doc_source/what-is.md

 **Easy to set up and monitor usage**

 With AWS SSO, you can enable a highly available SSO service with just a few clicks\.
 There is no additional infrastructure to deploy or AWS account to set up\.
 AWS SSO is a highly available and a completely secure infrastructure that scales to your needs and does not require software or hardware to manage\.
 AWS SSO records all sign\-in activity in AWS CloudTrail, giving you the visibility to monitor and audit SSO activity in one place\.

+**Co\-exists with existing IAM users, roles, and policies**

+Enabling AWS SSO, including enabling AWS Organizations, has no impact on the users, roles, or policies that you’re already managing in IAM\.
+You can continue to use your existing access management processes and tools as your organization adopts AWS SSO\.

+**No\-cost identity management**

+You can add any AWS account managed using AWS Organizations to AWS SSO\.
+Both AWS SSO and AWS Organizations are available at no additional cost\.